trolldbois/pytan/doc/html/_sources/introduction.txt

 * Download a supported Python version from https://www.python.org/downloads/windows/
 * Install Python -- if you accept the default paths it will install to ``C:\Python27``
 * Copy PyTan from github to your local machine somewhere
-* If you did not accept the default install path for Python 2.7, edit ``pytan\winbin\CONFIG.bat`` to change the *PYTHON- variable to point to the full path of *python.exe*
+* If you did not accept the default install path for Python 2.7, edit ``pytan\winbin\CONFIG.bat`` to change the PYTHON variable to point to the full path of *python.exe*

 OS X Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~